DhruvGupta130/TaskManagementSystem/README.md

 | /api/notifications/{userId}   | GET    | Get user notifications  |

 ## 🧑‍💻 Contribution Guidelines
 We welcome contributions!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
+1. Fork the repository.
+2. Make your changes.
-Please fork the repository and create a pull request.
+3. Submit a pull request.

 ## 🐛 Known Issues
 - Real-time notifications need WebSocket integration.